ichortower/SecretNoteFramework/docs/author-guide.md

 codes](https://stardewvalleywiki.com/Modding:Mail_data#Custom_mail_formatting)
 `[letterbg]` and `[textcolor]`, but it is preferred to use the other fields for that instead (the fields will supersede the in-band format codes).

+Unlike vanilla notes, with Secret Note Framework you can include some text in image notes (see `NoteImageTextureIndex`, which is used to control whether a note displays an enclosed image).
+When `NoteImageTextureIndex` is >= 0, the `Contents` field will still be used, but is limited to two lines of text, displayed above and below the image.
+See [Combined Notes](#combined-notes) for more information.

 *Default:* `""`